rafaelmoraes003/native-shop/README.md

 ###

-inside the project, use the `npm start` command and open the application using the `Expo Go` application with the provided address.
+inside the project, use the `npm start` command and open the application using the `Expo Go` app with the provided address.

 <h2 align="left">Seeding the database</h2>